 Dr. Sarah Flynn received her Ph.D. in experimental psychology with a concentration in health psychology from the University of Kentucky in 2010, her Master’s in psychology from the University of Kentucky in 2007, and her Bachelor’s in psychology with a minor in criminology from Miami University in 2004.
 While at UK, Dr. Flynn taught Research Methods in the Department of Psychology and was granted research assistantships at the Kentucky Behavioral Oncology Research Group (KYBORG) and the Center on Drug and Alcohol Research (CDAR).
 Dr. Flynn has published research in the areas of stress and immunity, cancer prevention and substance abuse.
-Dr. Flynn is currently holds a faculty appointment in the Department of Clinical Psychology at the University of the Cumberlands.
-She resides in Lexington, KY with her husband, Jeryd, and her daughter, Gabryelle.
+Dr. Flynn is currently holds a faculty appointment as an Associate Professor and Program Director for the Ph.D and Psy.D. programs in Clinical Psychology at a local University in Kentucky.